 It’s 2025 and employees have more say than ever in where and how they work.
 If organisations return to a ‘traditional’ workplace model that mandates rigid location policies, it risks losing high-value staff and driving new, emerging and high-quality talent away.

-This is something many have experienced which has ultimately drove experienced professionals with a wealth of institutional knowledge to leave a role.
+This is something many have experienced which has ultimately driven experienced professionals with a wealth of institutional knowledge to leave a role.
 Organisations that fail to adapt to evolving workforce expectations will ultimately struggle to retain skilled and valuable talent, in an increasingly competitive job market – which will only result in a loss of taxpayer’s money trying to recruit and re-train.

 A more sustainable, efficient APS is the future